tux-eithel/gosiege/README.md

 ### Bugs
-Yeah there are bugs... help me to fix them :) !
+Yeah there are bugs... help me fix them :) !